 4) Insufficient Light Exposure

 Jade Plants share a need for bright light with other succulents commonly grown as houseplants.
 In most cases, leaf drop related to light will be caused by a lack of light rather than too much.
 If there is too much direct light, sunburn will cause the edges of the Jade Plant leaves to turn red first.
-Reducing the light levels slightly keeps the coloration without risking leaf drop.
-Unless you see your Jade Plant’s lost leaves turning red first, they’re likely not being lost to sunburn but rather to a lack of light instead.

 5) Pest, Disease, or Bacterial Infections

 Bacterial infections that kill off the roots or entire stems can lead to widespread leaf drop.
 Mealybugs are the most common pest of indoor Jade Plants.
 However, they’re not usually so damaging to the leaves as to cause them to drop off.
-Look for signs of overwatering or fungal diseases like mold growth on the soil instead, and try changing out the soil mix and watering less.
+I recommend looking for signs of overwatering or fungal diseases like mold growth on the soil instead, and try changing out the soil mix and watering less.

 6) Too Much or Too Little Fertilizer